pushandplay/cordova-plugin-apprate/README.md

 ## Customization and usage

-- Note: the Submit button will be greyed out and inaccessible until the app is downloaded from the app store, and this is expected behavior per Apple.
-In other words, during development you will not be able to click the submit button.
+- Note: During development the submit button will be disabled and cannot be pressed.
+This is expected behavior per Apple when the app has not been downloaded from the app store.
 Details here: https://github.com/pushandplay/cordova-plugin-apprate/issues/182

 ## Options / Preferences
 These options are available on the `AppRate.preferences` object.